 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against United Natural Foods, Tupperware, and Rite Aid and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of United Natural Foods, Inc. (NYSE: UNFI), Tupperware Brands Corporation (NYSE: TUP), and Rite Aid Corporation (NYSE: RAD).
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of United Natural Foods, Inc. UNFI, Tupperware Brands Corporation TUP, and Rite Aid Corporation RAD.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 10, 2021 - March 7, 2023